weixuefeng/developer_plan/README.md

 ## Types of Projects

-Focus on specific scenarios rather than open-ended contest:
+Focus on specific challenges from the [UN Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) rather than open-ended contest:

+* Reduce poverty (UN Goal 1)
+* Create sustainable economic growth (UN Goal 8)
+* Industry, innovation, infrastructure (UN Goal 9)
 * Enable fair commerce
 * Cut out middlemen
 * Increase equality - "Why are you working for a billionaire when you deserve to be richer?"
+(UN Goal 10)

 ## Activities

 ### Offline

+* Speaking tour to promote the upcoming developer challenge
 * Kick-off hackathons organized by global community
 * Ongoing community meetups - tie in with 100 City Tour
 * Conferences/workshops/etc